How to Prevent Falls for Elderly: The Ultimate Fall Prevention Checklist

 Falls frequently happen in the bedroom especially when the senior is getting in and out of bed.
 Many seniors get out of bed multiple times per night as well to use the bathroom.
 Walking in a dark room at night is inviting a fall.

 - Teach to senior to lay in bed for a few minutes after waking so that they are fully awake before moving.
 Have them sit on the edge of the bed for a few minutes before getting up.

 - Keep the room well lit especially at night.
 Use a nightlight that automatically turns on a dark.
-Have an easy to use lamp close by on the night stand so that the elderly person can turn it on quickly.
+Have an easy to use lamp close by on the nightstand so that the elderly person can turn it on quickly.

-- For nighttime bathroom trips, keep the bathroom light on or a nightlight close to the light switch so the senior can see where to turn the light on.
+- For nighttime bathroom trips, keep the bathroom light on or a night light close to the light switch so the senior can see where to turn the light on.

 - Use a standing aid bed rail to help the elderly person get up and down off the bed safely.
 These rails attach to the bed and give a supportive handle to hold onto.

-- If it is too risky for the senior to get up on their own due to dementia or Alzheimer's, use a bed alarm to wake their caretaker when they get our of bed.
+- If it is too risky for the senior to get up on their own due to dementia or Alzheimer’s, use a bed alarm to wake their caretaker when they get out of bed.

 - Look at the height of the bed.
 If the bed is too high, the risk of falling is significantly increased.
 The mattress should be about chair seat height meaning the senior should be able to easily sit on the mattress like a chair.
-It also shouldn't be so low that they struggle getting back up.
+It also shouldn’t be so low that they struggle to get back up.
 Buy a lower profile bed frame or bed risers as necessary to get the best height.

 - Keep commonly used items like alarm clocks, glasses, reading materials, and a phone next to the bed on the nightstand.
 Try to eliminate reasons to get up during the night.